santolucito/santolucito.github.io/ggu/cs101/index.md

 ### Homework

-Finish Codecademy lesson *Python Lists and Dictionaries*
+Do sections 1-3 of Codecademy lesson *Python Lists and Dictionaries*

 <hr>
 ## 04/13